parthborate/Auto_PR_review/README.md

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![Cost](https://img.shields.io/badge/Cost-$0-brightgreen?style=for-the-badge)

-> Ever wished you had a senior engineer available 24/7 to review every pull request the moment it lands — catching bugs, spotting security risks, and flagging unclear logic before anyone even hits "merge"?
-That's exactly what this project does, at zero cost.
+> I built this because code review is one of those things every team knows matters, but never has enough time for.
+PRs sit open for hours waiting for someone to look at them.
+Reviewers get fatigued and start rubber-stamping changes.
+Bugs slip through not because nobody cared, but because everyone was busy.
 >
-> This repo wires together **GitHub Actions** and **Google Gemini 2.0 Flash** to build a fully automated AI code reviewer.
-Every time a pull request is opened, a workflow spins up, grabs the exact lines that changed, sends them to Gemini with a structured review prompt, and posts the AI's feedback directly as a PR comment — all within about 60 seconds.
+> So I wired up GitHub Actions and Google Gemini 2.0 Flash to do the first pass automatically.
+Every time a pull request opens, it grabs the diff, sends it to Gemini with a review prompt, and posts the feedback as a PR comment — usually within 60 seconds.
+It catches the obvious stuff: hardcoded secrets, logical errors, sketchy patterns that look fine at a glance but aren't.
 >
-> No paid services.
-No cloud accounts.
-No credit card.
-The entire pipeline runs on GitHub's free Actions tier and Google AI Studio's free Gemini quota.
-It's the same concept behind commercial tools like CodeRabbit and GitHub Copilot Reviews — built from scratch, fully transparent, and completely under your control.
+> It's not meant to replace human reviewers.
+It's meant to make their job easier by handling the low-hanging fruit so they can focus on the stuff that actually needs judgement.
+And it costs nothing — the whole thing runs on GitHub's free Actions tier and Google's free Gemini quota.
 ---

 ## ✨ What this project does